MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-roles.md

    >2.
 Ensure that the username returned for the value of 'UniqueUserIdentifierAttributeName' matches the username returned by 'SearchFilter'.
 For example, if `"SearchFilter": "cn={0}"` and `"UniqueUserIdentifierAttributeName": "userPrincipalName"`, then the values for `cn` and `userPrincipalName` must match.

    >3.
 For R Server 9.1 users: If you specify LDAP Root as the SearchBase in web node's appsettings.json, a search of the roles returns [LDAP referrals](https://technet.microsoft.com/en-us/library/cc978014.aspx) and throws a 'LDAPReferralException'.
 A workaround is to change the LDAP port in web node's appsettings.json from 389 to Global Catalog Port 3268.
-Or, in case of LDAPS, change Port to 3269 instead of 636.
+Or, for LDAPS, change Port to 3269 instead of 636.
 Global Catalogs do not return LDAP referrals in LDAP Search Results.

 ### Step 2.
 Validate groups against AD/LDAP or AAD